 With regards to parking, the best place to park while waiting for an incoming flight is the dedicated tourist parking area next to Barra airport.
 The airport does not allow non-airport users to leave vehicles in the airport’s car park.

-2: Entering the beach area near the airport is not allowed before, during, and shortly after an aircraft has landed.
+2: Entering the beach area near the airport is not allowed before, during, or shortly after an aircraft has landed.

 Visitors must keep off the beach whenever the windsock is flying.
 Security vehicles patrol the beach and will inform visitors to move away during flight arrival and departure times.